A Practical Guide to Caching with VergeCloud CDN

 Caching plays a crucial role in improving website performance by temporarily storing web content so it can be delivered faster and with less strain on your origin server.
-When caching is enabled through VergeCloud’s CDN, your content is stored across multiple layers in our global edge network.
+When caching is enabled through VergeCloud’s next-gen CDN, your content is stored across multiple layers in our global edge network.
 This ensures that users around the world experience faster load times, more consistent availability, and a smoother browsing experience regardless of traffic spikes or geographic distance.

-In simple terms, caching helps your website respond faster because frequently requested content does not have to be fetched from your origin server every time.
+In simple terms, caching solutions help your website respond faster because frequently requested content does not have to be fetched from your origin server every time.
 Instead, the CDN delivers it directly from the nearest edge location.
 This reduces server load, minimizes latency, and improves the overall performance of your application.

-1. Cache Hit – Content successfully served from the CDN cache.
+Cache Hit – Content successfully served from the CDN cache.

-2. Cache Miss – Content fetched directly from the origin server when not found in cache.
+Cache Miss – Content fetched directly from the origin server when not found in cache.

-3. Cache Level – Defines how VergeCloud caches content (no cache, cache without query strings, or cache with query strings).
+Cache Level – Defines how VergeCloud caches content (no cache, cache without query strings, or cache with query strings).

-4. Cache Max Age – How long cached content remains valid before revalidation.
+Cache Max Age – How long cached content remains valid before revalidation.

-5. Always Online – Serves cached content when the origin server becomes unavailable.
+Always Online – Serves cached content when the origin server becomes unavailable.

 How Caching Works